taz77/drupal-add-to-cart-url/README.md

 # Add to cart via a URL for Drupal Commerce
 A simple module that allows you to add a product to a cart via a URL.
 This is adventageous for email marketing laniding pages.
+Written for Drupal 7 Commerce.

 Once installed a product can be added to a cart by constuction the following URL: http(s)://your.site.url/product/add/<SKU>/<quantity>